chenshm/ECE651/Request_Profiles_Document.md

 ## <a name="intro">Introduction</a>
-This is the documentation of request profile branch.
-This branch implements the addition, deletion and modification of the request profile.
+This is the document of request profile module.
+This module implements the addition, deletion and modification of the request profiles.
 Please refer to this as a guideline.

 ## <a name="req">Requirement</a>
 ### Functional Requirement
-- User shall be able to create a new request profile including first name, last name, phone number, password, e-mail, address and description
+- User shall be able to create a new request including first name, last name, phone number, password, e-mail, address and description
-- User shall be able to log into their account using phone number and password
-- User shall be able to logout
+- User can edit (delete or modify) the request posted by the user

 ### Non-functional Requirement
-- App shall be able to auto login if user is willing to
-- Only admin can edit(delete or modify) the request profiles
+- Admin can edit(delete or modify) the request profiles
-- Admin shall be able to login/logout

-## <a name="intro">API</a>
+## <a name="api">API</a>
 ### /api/customers/

 #### Request Method